EduPH/EduPH.github.io/_posts/2019-8-24-ANNandSC.md

 We are assuming here that the input data is $$n$$-dimensional.
 Then, the first hidden layer receive the barycentric coordinates of the input data, but for each maximal simplex of the input triangulation.
 The next hidden layer receive the output of the simplicial map in barycentric coordinates.
 Finally, the output layer combine these coordinates to cartesian coordinates with the following activation function $$\frac{\sum_{j=1}^{\ell} z_{j} \psi\left(y_{j}\right)}{\sum_{j=1}^{\ell} y_{j}} $$ where $$\psi(y_j)=1$$ if all the coordinates of $$y_j$$ are equal to or greater than $$0$$.
 This last activation function combines all the barycentric coordinates of each maximal simplex of the image simplicial complex.

 Therefore, to compute the weights is not needed to do any kind of training but determine the right matrices and bias terms to do the coordinates transformations.
 Besides, the weights between the first and second hidden layer are clearly determined by the simplicial map.

+### Conclusions

+This research tries to give a constructive approach to a version of the Universal Approximation theorem.
+However, we had to use a deeper architecture than the one used by this theorem, and restrict the case of study to triangulable spaces.
+I hope you enjoyed this post, and remember that for references or a more formal explanation of the topic you can check the paper in arXiv.